-Offering a completely outrageous blend of materials and textures, the new Dior Chiffre Rouge C03 (ref. ref.
-CD084C11A003) automatic wristwatch seems to be inspired by some extremely eclectic fashion collection.
+Offering an outrageous blend of materials and textures, the Dior Chiffre Rouge C03 (ref.
+CD084C11A003) is inspired by an eclectic fashion collection.
 The polished gold of the indicators and hour markers (well, actually the elements are gold-plated), the slate gray of the dial and body create a watch that looks like an ultimate fashion accessory that may get you in trouble with your parents if they are of a more traditional kind.
 If only it wasn’t so small!

 Dior’s Chiffre Rouge family of fashion watches has long been known for its brutal, even somewhat crude design.
 Eclectic to a point of being eccentric, the collection often features combinations of materials, forms, and shapes that would probably make some famous industrial designers rotate quite energetically in their comfortable graves and picturesque cellars.

 For example, take a look at this particular specimen.
-Limited to just 100 pieces, the new Dior Chiffre Rouge C03 combines plain steel body with a grey metallized mother-of-pearl dial that serves as a background for gold-plated hands and hour markers.
+Limited to just 100 pieces, the new Dior Chiffre Rouge C03 combines plain steel body with a grey metalized mother-of-pearl dial that serves as a background for gold-plated hands and hour markers.
 If that wasn’t enough, the whole ensemble is emphasized with a couple of red accents (a trademark of the series).

 Besides the usual red strip on the notched setting crown, there are also red numerals near the two o’clock.
-Seen through the big date aperture that comes courtesy of the well-known Zenith 691 caliber (it also happens to power their Zenith Elite Captain Moonphase family of timekeepers), the letters probably symbolize the proverbial blood that streams from the eyes of an unsuspecting customer when he (or she) sees this beauty for the very first time.
+Seen through the big date aperture that comes courtesy of the well-known Zenith 691 caliber (it also happens to power their Zenith Elite Captain Moonphase family of timekeepers), the letters probably symbolize the proverbial blood that flows from the eyes of an unsuspecting customer when he (or she) sees this beauty for the first time.

 Alas, the movement that powers this thing is not of that revered El Primero kind that buzzes at 36,000 vibrations per hour.
 Beating at a more common cadence of 28,800 vph, the mechanism nevertheless gives you healthy 50 hours of power reserve, which make it more comfortable to own if you don’t (and you possibly don’t) plan to wear it on a daily basis.